Data Analyst (Software Systems Test)

 Create job alert

 This role is focused on ensuring the integrity, consistency, and usability of software and systems testing data across all domains created in JIRA and generally visualised in Tableau.
-It bridges the gap between engineering, testing, and development teams by analysing complex datasets, resolving tooling issues, and preparing high‑quality data for decision‑making and reporting.
+This role bridges the gap between engineering, testing, and development teams by analysing the complex datasets, resolving tooling issues, and preparing high-quality data for decision-making and reporting.

 • Ensure the integrity, consistency, and usability of software and systems testing data across all domains.